Thank you for your interest in participating in the Mardi Gla Pride Procession on Saturday the 4tth September 2021.

 - Participants, including the entire group/vehicle, that break any of the conditions above may be asked to leave the procession at any time.

-All participants must follow the guidance and requests by the Mardi Gla delivery team, other event stewards or police who are trained to ensure the safety and enjoyment of the procession for all.
+All participants must follow the guidance and requests by the Mardi Gla delivery team, other event stewards or police who are trained to ensure the safety and enjoyment of the march/parade for all.

 Parade participants must not be drunk or under the influence of drugs.